Alice N' Chains

-Alice N' Chains (originally Sleze) was an American glam metal band from Seattle, Washington, formed in 1984, who became known for being the first band Layne Staley sang for.
-Sleze went through several lineup changes before changing their name in 1986, and recording two demos.
-The band broke-up in 1987, and a few months later, Staley formed the successful similarly-named grunge band, Alice in Chains.
+Alice N' Chains (originally Sleze) was an American glam metal band from Shoreline, Washington, formed in 1984, who became known for being the first band Layne Staley sang for.
+Sleze went through several lineup changes before changing their name in 1986, and recording demos, with the lineup of Staley, guitarists Johnny Bacolas and Nick Pollock, bassist Mike Mitchell, and drummer James Bergstrom.
+The band broke up in 1987; a few months later, Staley formed the successful grunge band Alice in Chains.

 History

 Early years

-Sleze was established in 1984 by guitarists Johnny Bacolas and Zoli Semanate, drummer James Bergstrom, and bassist Byron Hansen, all of whom attended Shorewood High School.
-While walking between classes one day at school, Bergstrom ran into Ken Elmer, a friend from the school marching band.
+Alice N' Chains was originally formed under the name "Sleze" in 1984, by students at Shorewood High School, Shoreline, Washington.
+Guitarists Johnny Bacolas and Ed Semanate, bassist Byron Hansen, and drummer James Bergstrom, were without a singer, when Bergstrom was approached by Ken Elmer, a friend from the school's marching band.
 Elmer knew that Bergstrom and his bandmates were looking for a singer and suggested they audition his stepbrother Layne Staley, who at that time went by the name Layne Elmer.
-Elmer said that Staley played drums but "he wants to be a singer".
-Bergstrom agreed and Elmer paid Staley a visit to encourage him to try out for the band.
+Ken said that Staley played the drums but "he wants to be a singer".
 Despite what Elmer told Bergstrom, Staley's mother Nancy McCallum has claimed her son was hesitant and said, "Well, I'm not a singer", but his stepbrother replied, "Why don't you try out anyhow?"
 Staley agreed and an audition took place at the Bergstrom residence, where the band had their jam room set up in the basement.

 Johnny Bacolas has given various interviews recalling how he and the other instrumentalists "were just blown away" by Staley despite him being "really shy, real timid" as he looked down while he sang but "the grain of his voice was there, the soul was there".
 Bacolas and the other three instrumentalists – Bergstrom, Semanate, and Hansen – have all said they are fairly certain the first song they played with Staley was "Looks That Kill" by Mötley Crüe and it was at that moment they knew they were onto something.

 "When he got to the part, 'Now she's a cool cool black,' he could actually hit those notes.
 We were like, 'Oh my God!
 This is awesome!'"
 Bergstrom recalls with a laugh.
 "So you had that feeling, 'Here's this kid.
 He's got a great sounding voice.
 He's cool.
 He could sing on key.
 And he also had good range and he was soulful, though he was just a raw beginner.'
 So we knew we had something special, and we were like in heaven from then, man.
 We became a band."